 - Governing Bodies and Organizational Structure

 - Control Units

 - Human Resources Management

 - Risk Culture and Business Conduct

 - Main Processes and Mechanisms

-- Relations with StakeholdersGovernance Documentation
+- Relations with Stakeholders

+- Governance Documentation

-These pillars are embedded in the bank's corporate culture and supported and substantiated by various policies, procedures, measures and practices, some of which are briefly described in the further below sub-sections.
+These pillars are embedded in the bank's corporate culture and supported and substantiated by various policies, procedures, measures, and practices, some of which are briefly described in the further below subsections.

-In the course of 2022, DHB Bank continued to apply its strong corporate governance guidelines.
 The bank is committed to continuously enhancing its corporate governance and compliance structure in line with related developments in these fields.